-No doubt clients have come to expect more than just great professional skincare and massage therapy services from your spa or massage practice.
-Many of them have come to rely on your advice for self-care, which may include tips on exercise and conditioning programs, stress management techniques to relieve tension and aid relaxation, and products for at home use to keep skin hydrated, soft and supple.
+Undoubtedly, clients have come to expect more than just great professional skincare and massage therapy services from your spa or massage practice.
+Many of them have come to rely on your advice for self-care, which may include tips on exercise and conditioning programs, stress management techniques to relieve tension and aid relaxation, and products for at-home use to keep skin hydrated, soft, and supple.

 As part of your role as a self-care advocate, here are some of the 2017 wellness trends forecast by Well+Good, a premier lifestyle and news publication devoted to wellness, that you might want to share with clients.

 Plant proteins blossom:Say goodbye to burgers and other animal proteins?
 This may be the direction we’re going.
-The future of proteins will come from plants – a much welcome message to those concerned about animal welfare and sustainability as well as their health.
-Among some of the new sources of plant protein are pea and hemp.
-They are finding their way into powders for smoothies, nutrition bars and even potato chips.
+The future of proteins will come from plants – a much welcome message to those concerned about animal welfare and sustainability and their health.
+Among some of the new sources of plant protein is pea and hemp.
+They are finding their way into powders for smoothies, nutrition bars, and even potato chips.

-Cannabis goes commercial: Beauty products and other consumer goods containing cannabis are now available to provide customers with the much touted healing benefits of the plant.
+Cannabis goes commercial: Beauty products and other consumer goods containing cannabis are now available to provide customers with the much-touted healing benefits of the plant.
 They are legal products and won’t give anyone a high because they use non-psychoactive extracts from the plant, most notably cannabidiol or CBD.
-Research finds that CBD can reduce anxiety and stress and also inflammation.
-The range of products in which CBD is showing up is broad and includes skin care brands, drink powders and even suppositories to soothe menstrual cramps.
+Research finds that CBD can reduce anxiety and stress, and also inflammation.
+The range of products in which CBD shows up is broad and includes skincare brands, drink powders, and even suppositories to soothe menstrual cramps.

-Collagen in our diet: As much as we depend on collagen for glowing skin, shiny hair, strong nails and healthy digestion, the Western diet offers few options.
-So enter bone broths, a new category of amino-acid packed nutrition bars and collagen-rich powders and supplements as well as bottled drinks.
+Collagen in our diet: As much as we depend on collagen for glowing skin, shiny hair, strong nails, and healthy digestion, the Western diet offers few options.
+So enter bone broths, a new category of amino-acid packed nutrition bars and collagen-rich powders and supplements, and bottled drinks.
 Consumers are learning about beautifying from within.